-I've been programming for 36 years now; I got my start writing BASIC programs on a Commodore PET 2001 and quickly graduated to 6502 machine language.
+I've been programming for 36 years now; I got my start as a kid writing BASIC programs on a Commodore PET 2001 and quickly graduated to 6502 machine language.
 Hand-assembling machine code from a very early age has given me a level of comfort with low-level work—what is sometimes referred to as "heavy lifting" programming.
 I enjoy working behind the scenes and under the hood to help talented designers bring their visions to life.
-The languages and technologies with which I am most familiar include: Ruby on Rails, PHP, Laravel, C, C++, Java, Perl, HTML, CSS, Postgres, and MySQL.
+The languages and technologies with which I am most familiar include: Ruby on Rails, PHP, Laravel, C, C++, Java, Perl, HTML, CSS, jQuery, PostgreSQL, and MySQL.
 I am experienced with numerous version control systems including Git, Mercurial, and CVS (I strongly prefer Git).
 In addition, I have fun learning new languages and technologies and will happily tackle the unknown.

 I contracted with PartnerPath for ten years from early 2008 to late 2017.
-The techonology team at PartnerPath developed and maintained the eponymous PartnerPath Partner Relationship Manager, which was a load-balanced, multi-tenant, multi-language, fully configurable Software-as-a-Service (SaaS) solution with some incredible features.
+The technology team at PartnerPath developed and maintained the eponymous PartnerPath Partner Relationship Manager, which was a load-balanced, multi-tenant, multi-language, fully configurable Software-as-a-Service (SaaS) solution with some incredible features.
 Because PartnerPath supported multiple vendors (called 'tenants') using the same app simultaneously, it was very important to maintain the data integrity of each tenant and to ensure that one tenant's implementation would never leak into any other's.
 I wrote the majority of the systems that allowed these tenants to coexist peacefully with their varied and often conflicting configuration requirements.

 Our team at PartnerPath were strict about following Best Practices using some of the best tools available: Jira for Agile project management, GitHub for version control and managing branches, CircleCI for continuous integration and running our test suite, Heroku for review apps and deployment, ScreenHero for remote pair programming, and Confluence for sharing knowledge.